Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

 Concluding Remarks

-Ms. Sachiko Nakagawa, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), spoke about the significance of close cooperation between the PMAJ and the vfa as the new German government takes office, as well as cooperation in preparation for the G7 meetings to be held in Germany and Japan, and the need for more global knowledge exchange to address future medical and welfare issues as digital health and medical and social systems become increasingly important.
-He concluded by expressing his hope that the Pharmaceutical Manufacturers Association of Japan (PMAJ) and vfa will continue to work together to solve the problems facing patients around the world.
+Sachiko Nakagawa, JPMA Executive Director, spoke about the significance of close cooperation between the vfa and JPMA as the new German government takes office, as well as cooperation in preparation for the G7 meetings to be held in Germany and Japan, and the need for more global knowledge exchange to address future medical and welfare issues as the importance of digital health and medical and social systems grows.
+He concluded by expressing his hope that JPMA and vfa will continue to work together to solve issues that affect patients around the world.

-Although the meeting was again held online, there was a lively exchange of ideas and opinions during each session, and the meeting proved to be very meaningful in deepening mutual understanding.
+Although the meeting was again held online, there was a lively exchange of ideas and opinions at each session, and the meeting was very meaningful in deepening mutual understanding.

-The next meeting is scheduled to be held in 2022.
+The next meeting is scheduled to be held in FY2022.